Facelift in Baton Rouge

 - Vertical bands of the neck that begin just below the chin and extend to the lower neck

-- A Face and Neck Lift is a surgical procedure to improve these above visible signs of aging
+- A Face and Neck Lift is a cosmetic surgery procedure to improve these above visible signs of aging

 What a Face Lift Will Not Improve

-The Facelift procedure is primarily limited to rejuvenation of the face.
-Although there will be improvement of the jowls and the jaw line, it will not improve the “double chin” of the neck or prominent vertical neck bands.
+The Facelift procedure is primarily limited to the rejuvenation of the face.
+Although there will be an improvement of the jowls and the jawline, it will not improve the “double chin” of the neck or prominent vertical neck bands.
 A Neck Lift will be necessary to improve these areas and is often done in conjunction with the Facelift.

-Dr. Williams will take time to fully explore and explain these option with you so that you will obtain your desired goals.
+Dr. Williams will take time to fully explore with and explain these options to you so that you will obtain your desired goals.

 Facelifts today are tailored to the patient’s degree of facial aging and the patient’s aesthetic goals.
 The newer Face Lift procedures elevate and tighten the deeper tissue of the face and neck, with repositioning of the tissue to where it was in youth.
 The skin is re-draped without pulling or tension to give a more lasting and natural result.
 Facelifts today aim at preventing the unnatural pulled back “windblown” appearance.